 9: </ResourceDictionary>

-From there is just a question of loading the seperate culture Assemblies and extracting the contained ResourceDictionary and replacing the current Main Assemblies ResourceDictionary.
-Thus forcing all resourced referencing controls to update with the new resource data.
+From there is just a question of loading the separate culture Assemblies and extracting the contained ResourceDictionary

 But you MUST ensure that your current culture is set to French-CANADA via control panel for it to work.
 This means change region Options AND languages.
-If you don’t do this the CurrentCulture will not be correct for the demo code to work.
+If you don’t do this, the CurrentCulture will not be correct for the demo code to work.

-Advantages Of This Method
+Advantages of this Method

-Disadvantages Of This Method
+Disadvantages of this Method

 - Lots of different Assemblies to manage